Significant-Gravitas/AutoGPT/docs/content/classic/index.md

 **[🗒️ Readme](https://github.com/Significant-Gravitas/AutoGPT/blob/master/classic/benchmark/README.md)**

 Measure your agent's performance!
-The `agbenchmark` can be used with any agent that supports the agent protocol, and the integration with the project's [CLI] makes it even easier to use with AutoGPT and forge-based agents.
+The `agbenchmark` can be used with any agent that supports the agent protocol, and the integration with the project's [CLI] makes it even easier to use with AutoGPT Classic and forge-based agents.
 The benchmark offers a stringent testing environment.
 Our framework allows for autonomous, objective performance evaluations, ensuring your agents are primed for real-world action.

 <!-- TODO: insert visual demonstrating the benchmark -->

 - 📦 [**`agbenchmark`**](https://pypi.org/project/agbenchmark/) on Pypi

-- 🔌 **Agent Protocol Standardization** - AutoGPT uses the agent protocol from the AI Engineer Foundation to ensure compatibility with many agents, both from within and outside the project.
+- 🔌 **Agent Protocol Standardization** - AutoGPT Classic uses the agent protocol from the AI Engineer Foundation to ensure compatibility with many agents, both from within and outside the project.

 ---